qmk/qmk_firmware/users/mechmerlin/readme.md

 Ensures that when my computer is in sleep mode, the keyboard underglow lights will also be off.

+### Audio Clicky

+If a board has a speaker, enable beeps and boops per switch actuation.
+This is currently only available on prototype/gen1 clueboard 66_hotswaps.

 ### Velocikey

 [Velocikey](https://github.com/qmk/qmk_firmware/blob/master/docs/feature_velocikey.md) is an RGBLIGHT feature in which the faster you type, the faster the ARE GEE BEES.